silvncr/osutool/README.md

 ## Summary

-Provides utility for compiling and extracting *osu!*-related filetypes, designed to be user-friendly and efficient, with a focus on simplicity and ease of use.
+Provides utility for compiling and extracting *osu!*-related filetypes.

 - :snake: Supports Python 3.8 and above.
 Tested on Windows 10.
 - :construction: Work in progress.
 Features are not finalised and may be unstable.